GeoDS/GeoAnalystBench/README.md

 ## Dataset

-This research developed 50 Python-based geoprocessing tasks derived from GIS platforms, software, online tutorials, and academic literature.
+This research developed 50 Python-based real-world geoprocessing tasks derived from GIS platforms, software, online tutorials, and academic literature.
 Each task comprises 3 to 10 subtasks, because the simplest task still involves data loading, applying at least one spatial analysis tool, and saving the final outputs.
 The list of those tasks with their sources are included in the [Tasks](#tasks) section below.